 Dr Graham Watson

 Professor Patricia Priest

 Relations Manager – Mrs Lala Gittoes –

 Donor Liaison Officer – Mrs Jan Sheppard –

-Office Assistant – Mrs Claire McBeth –
+Office Assistants – Mrs Claire McBeth and Miss Harriet Gittoes –